 While global networks may help you launch yourself as a digital nomad, deal with the lifestyle and find jobs, a network that is set up just for a certain city or region will be better at helping you deal with on-the-ground issues like finding a place to live or work, visa costs or just knowing how much to budget for living expenses.
 (The global networks can provide a lot of advice as well on these topics.)
 If you are heading to a specific area or country, search for and join networks that focus just on that region.
 Immigration rules, laws and attitudes towards travelers can vary so much from country to country, even within a single region, such as Europe or South-East Asia, that it's valuable to connect with people whom you can ask for realistic, timely advice.
 Regional networks such as Digital Nomads Thailand or Digital Nomads Croatia will let you ask questions of other nomads who either already live and work there, or have spent time there.
 Through these networks, you’re also more likely to find services that offer complete living packages, including housing, monthly fees for co-working space and access to social events or shared meals.
-Co-Working Days are just one of these services - see if you can find one of their local Facebook groups in your area.
+Outsite even has local WhatsApp groups in each location, so you can keep up with community.

 3. Find remote jobs